 The project will organise three open-for-all webinars, as well as an open end-seminar at KTH, in the spring of 2018.
 All web-participants are welcome to contribute with questions and comments towards the end of the webinars.
 The webinars will be recorded and published here soon after the events.

-A webinar about the first experience from a three year EU-financed project with the aim to develop material for a Portal for learning Swedish (a virtual e-learning open access Module) and a Swedish Learning Game related to and aiming at strengthening Business Swedish in working life in the Nordic-Baltic area.
+This Webinar focuses on the first experiences from a three-year EU-financed project with the aim to develop material for a Portal for learning Swedish (a virtual e-learning open access Module) and a Swedish Learning Game related to and aiming at strengthening Business Swedish in working life in the Nordic-Baltic area.
 The material will be adaptable to different levels of education, both formal and non-formal, as well as continuing education and staff training in companies.
-The Project’s Webpage: https://viedex.wordpress.com/